SMFOSS/CheesePrism/README.rst

 Use the prod.ini (edited for your setup) for simplest serving::

  $ paster serve prod.ini

+Sane people use something like upstart or `supervisord <supervisord.org>`_ to manage this process.

 .. todo:
   ini config generation script